freemn-del/freemn-del.github.io/Q&A.md

 authentication, authenticated denial of existence and data integrity, but not availability or confidentiality?
 Ans:`DNSSEC`

+Some clients of TPNQM SA were redirected to a malicious site when they tried to access the PNQM main site.
+Bob, a system administrator at TPNQM SA, found that they were victims of DNS Cache Poisoning.
+What should Bob recommend to deal with such a threat?
+Ans: `The use of DNSSEC`

 Gerard, a disgruntled ex-employee of Sunglass IT Solutions, targets this organization to perform sophisticated attacks and bring down its reputation in the market.
 To launch the attacks process, he performed DNS footprinting to gather information about DNS servers and to identify the hosts connected in the target network.
 He used an automated tool that can retrieve information about DNS zone data including DNS domain names, computer names, IP addresses, DNS records, and network Whois records.
 He further exploited this information to launch other sophisticated attacks.